 Brand guidelines define who your brand is and what you do.
 Iconic brands don’t just happen by chance.
 They know exactly who they are.
-They’ve created a clear, cohesive, and seamless experience across every touchpoint and they stand out among their competitors.
+They’ve created a clear, cohesive, and seamless experience across every touchpoint.
+This ability to deliver an omnichannel brand experience makes them stand out among their competitors.

 Once established, brand guidelines should be treated as a living, breathing part of your business.
 As your company inevitably changes and grows to meet new demands, build new products, and reach more customers, your brand guidelines should adapt as well.